 What should I expect at the appointment?

 You will need to check in and may be asked for a form of identification to match the name on the appointment.
-This may include an employee badge to prove you work for an eligible employer.

 Be prepared for a short wait on site after.